ricardorqr/microservice/README.md

 ### 3. H2

-To make H2 Console work, you have to change the property `spring.datasource.url` in the Spring boot file `application.properties`.
-Use login `sa` and password `password`.
+To make H2 Console work, you have to change the property `spring.datasource.url` in the Spring boot file `application.properties` on both services.
+To access the H2 console use the url `<serviceName>/h2` and the login `sa` and password `password`.

 Windows:
 ```